adityasinghal25/Trading-App/README.md

 3. ```bash
    cd stock-trading-app

-4. Install the required packages:
+4. Install the required packages: Download the 'requirements.txt' file and then run the following command in terminal
 5. ```bash
    pip install -r requirements.txt